-But no matter what industry or inequity the problem stems from, design thinking gives us a place to start uncovering answers.
-The way design methodologies creatively frame and solve problems is the key to dismantling and decoding them.
+We believe that no matter what industry or inequity a problem stems from, design gives us a place to start uncovering answers.
+We know that thinking, creating, and communicating like a designer creatively frames and solves problems, and that it is the key to dismantling and decoding them.

-Integrative Design blends many new ways of thinking — design thinking, systems thinking, future thinking, to name a few — with new ways of designing — experience design, strategic design, service design, business design — while keeping holistic, human values front and center.
+Our MDes in Innovation Design Strategies blends many new ways of thinking — design thinking, systems thinking, future thinking, to name a few — with new ways of designing — experience design, strategic design, service design, business design — while keeping holistic, human values front and center.

-We also focus heavily on providing leadership opportunities so students have the experience and confidence to bring Integrative Design’s innovation potential to myriad challenges and similarly transform their careers in the process.
-MDes students are invited to manage a design team, facilitate a strategic design workshop, participate in speaking opportunities, or spearhead a brainstorming session with other organizations.
+Throughout our curriculum, we emphasize leadership opportunities so students have the experience and confidence to take the skills in design-led strategy and innovation they develop and transform their careers with them.
+Not only do we require courses--like Leadership and Complexity--where students develop their leadership styles, we also invite students to manage a design team, facilitate a strategic design workshop, participate in speaking opportunities, or spearhead a brainstorming session with other organizations.

-Explore how your individual background can contribute to driving innovation and what needs your field has that could be solved by Integrative Design; learn about the theories of Integrative Design and its potential to drive change; and apply what you’ve learned to a real business problem brought on by a saturated market.
+In this phase, you will explore how your individual background can contribute to driving innovation and what needs your field has that could be solved by design-led approaches.
+You will learn about the theories of design thinking and its potential to drive change, and you will apply what you’ve learned to a real business problem brought on by a saturated market.

-Study, perform, and devise best practices of strategic research, which is the framework for deeply understanding any ecosystem in which you’ll work.
-Learn how to effectively uncover a market’s nuances, the context and the people your solution would serve (clients, users, and stakeholders), and the connections and interdependencies of a problem.
-You’ll learn how to apply this knowledge to generate a systemic vision from which businesses and organizations can foresee their opportunities and scenarios of value -- and from which you can create a new solution.
+In this phase, you will study, perform, and devise best practices of strategic research, the framework for deeply understanding any ecosystem in which you’ll work.
+You will learn how to effectively uncover a market’s nuances, and how to articulate and balance the needs of clients, users, and stakeholders.
+You will apply this knowledge to generate a systemic vision from which businesses and organizations can foresee their opportunities and scenarios of value -- and from which you can create a new solution.